UPDATED ON 7 AUGUST AT 11:14

-With schools closing down due to COVID-19, parents will be looking for ways to keep their children entertained, as well as continuing their learning.
+And now that the summer holidays are here, parents will be looking for ways to keep their children entertained, as well as continue their learning.

 Over the past year, Team SVBS have been rolling out the iDEA programme with South and Vale based educational providers and businesses.